someonesdad1/plib/README.md

     - /plib/dpdata.py is the single module to get at these data.
 You call a function and are returned an appropriate data structure.

+# 2026 /plib Plan

+- Update self-tests and ensure they pass
+- Standardize on an open source license
+- Remove specialized modules that are better stored elsewhere
+- 0what.py returns useful output for all modules

-# 2026 /plib work
+# 2026 /plib work done

 - 8 Feb
     - pgm/todo.py written:  lists priority tasks in python scripts
+    - constant.py updated; works nicely and is now part of my python boilerplate.
+I plan for all modules/scripts to use it eventually.
 - 7 Feb
     - gist added to all /plib/\*.py files and all of these files have:
         - Single line gist to summarize their behavior
         - Marked with todo string (∞∞) to things that need to be done
         - Have a how to test field (notest, run, or --test)
     - All files switched to MIT license

-## Plan
-- /plib
-    - Update self-tests and ensure they pass
-    - Standardize on an open source license
-    - Remove specialized modules that are better stored elsewhere
-    - 0what.py returns useful output for all modules

 # Description